Comparison guide: OpenAPI/Swagger Python client generation

 , but we needed to add the pet JSON sample from https://petstore31.swagger.io/#/pet/addPet (opens in a new tab).

-Calling the Server With Speakeasy
+Calling the server with Speakeasy

 Speakeasy also called the server successfully.
 The command below is almost identical to the one for OpenAPI Generator in the previous section, except that the Speakeasy SDK has more dependencies than OpenAPI Generator.
 Poetry needs packages that are not included with a minimal Linux installation.

-docker run --rm -v "./app/se:/app" -w "/app" python:3.8.19-alpine3.20 sh -c "apk update && apk add --no-cache gcc musl-dev libffi-dev openssl-dev python3-dev py3-cffi py3-cryptography make && pip install --upgrade pip &&pip install . && pip install poetry && poetry install && python main.py"# Updated Pet Name: doggie
+docker run --rm -v "./app/se:/app" -w "/app" python:3.8.19-alpine3.20 sh -c "apk update && apk add --no-cache gcc musl-dev libffi-dev openssl-dev python3-dev py3-cffi py3-cryptography make && pip install --upgrade pip &&pip install . && pip install poetry && poetry install && python main.py"# Updated pet name: doggie

 Before poetry install